You’re spending a hard-earned marketing budget on your PPC campaigns…

 High-Converting Element #4: Equally Compelling CTA

-We already talked about opt-in forms on your website and how you need to have one.
-We even talked about how that opt-in form should be above the fold and easy-to-spot with a big, colorful button.
+We already discussed opt-in forms on your website and how you need many.
+We even talked about how that opt-in form should be above the fold and easy to spot with a big, colorful button.

 But what, exactly, should that opt-in form offer the visitor?